J'aime la vie: Conception

 "J'aime la vie" was written by composers Jean Paul Furnémont and Angelo Crisci, with lyrics by Marino Atria, and was recorded by Sandra Kim.
 Performed in French, the song is a positive one, dealing with the pleasure to be had in life.

 Kim, herself of Italian descent, also recorded it in Italian –with the same title as the original French, "J'aime la vie"–, and English –in two versions, the first "Crazy of Life", the second with the same title as the original French, "J'aime la vie"–.

 Selection

 On 2 March 1986, "J'aime la vie" performed by Kim competed in the organized by the Radio-télévision belge de la Communauté française (RTBF) to select their song and performer for the of the Eurovision Song Contest.
 The song won the competition so it became the for the contest.

 Music video

 A music video of the song was released where Kim sang the song with the common theme of "things she likes" intact throughout.
 In the video, she does many things which she finds enjoyable, which include partaking in physical education class, hanging out with friends, listening to her Walkman, buying a big ice cream cone, and performing a choreographed dance in an exercise studio.

-The video was reconstructed scene by scene some 25 years later as a commercial for the insurancy company Delta Lloyd.
+The video was reconstructed scene by scene some 25 years later as a commercial for the insurance company Delta Lloyd.
 The new and old videos were then shown side by side.